ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 What Is ATS Resume Format and Why Does It Matter?

-The critical distinction: ATS doesn't auto-reject resumes in most cases.
+The critical distinction: ATS doesn’t auto-reject resumes in most cases.
 A 2025 HR.com study confirmed that 92% of ATS systems rank and sort candidates rather than automatically eliminating them.
-You're not rejected by a machine you're ranked so low that the recruiter stops reading before they reach your name.
+You’re not rejected by a machine; you’re ranked so low that the recruiter stops reading before they reach your name.
 Fixing your ATS resume format moves you up the list.

 The Two Failure Modes: Parsing vs. Ranking